SS Jan Pieterszoon Coen

 SS Jan Pieterszoon Coen was a Dutch passenger steamship that was launched in 1914.
 She was named after a former Governor-General of the Dutch East Indies.
 During the German invasion of the Netherlands in May 1940 she was scuttled as a blockship in the port of IJmuiden, North Holland to prevent the Kriegsmarine from using the port.

 Building

 Stoomvaart Maatschappij Nederland ordered the ship on 27 December 1912.
 She was laid down on 14 October 1913 at the Nederlandsche Scheepsbouw Maatschappij shipyard in Amsterdam, Netherlands.
+Coen was planned to be christened by Mrs. den Tex on 30 September 1914, but half an hour before this was to happen, Coen left the slipway on her own.

-Christened by Miss Cornelia Anna Clasina den Tex, the ship was launched on 30 September 1914.
-She was completed and acquired on 17 June 1915 making her maiden voyage on 11 September 1915.
+Construction of Coen continued while she was in the water.
+On 20 May 1915, she left the shipyard to continue construction on the IJ.
+This move included the narrow passage of the Oosterdok Lock.
+After she had been carefully pulled through, she was taken into Juliana Drydock at 4 AM on the 21st.
+Coen was completed and acquired on 17 June 1915.
+Coen made her maiden voyage on 11 September 1915.